This article was reviewed and updated on August 11, 2020

 Cons of Balloon Mortgages

-- The big payment: Obviously, the imminent balloon payment hanging over your head can big difficult.
+- The big payment: Obviously, there is an imminent balloon payment hanging over your head.
 Though you may expect to save for it or receive a windfall before the loan reaches amortization, you never know what complications tomorrow may bring.

 - Flipping challenges: If you’ve obtained a balloon mortgage with the goal of flipping an investment property, your ability to make the final balloon payment may be hindered by a number of factors, such as construction delays, unexpected repairs, or a change in market conditions.